They always say that the hardest part of leaving on a big adventure is making the decision to do it.

 There are three national cell phone network companies in Canada – Rogers, Bell and Telus.
 These three companies contain various brands and subsidies using the same network such as Koodo (Telus), Fido (Rogers), Virgin (Bell).

 There are also various provincial and regional services such as Freedom Mobile.
 These can offer awesome sounding deals but their coverage is usually limited to the main cities and hence pretty useless when you’re doing a ski season.
+Be sure to check the coverage map first before signing up.

 Cell phone providers have their own standalone stores as well as booths in malls and within electronic stores (e.g. Best Buy) and grocery stores.
 Shop around for deals and be sure to check coverage before signing up for anything.